Best practice: Health and human services

 The U.S. Preventive Services Task Force (USPSTF) makes evidence-based recommendations on clinical preventive services.
-The Task Force recommendations are based on systematic reviews and assessment of the available medical evidence.
+The Task Force's recommendations are based on systematic reviews and assessments of the available medical evidence.

 The San Francisco Public Health Department conducted The Transgender Best Practices Guide project, a best practices document for cultural and service competency in working with transgender clients within HIV/AIDS service- provision settings.
 Following an intensive literature search and consumer focus group, a Working Group composed of noted community leaders; activists, professionals, and transgender consumers participated in the development of the Best Practices guide.
 Topics covered by the Best Practices guide include mental health issues; gender identity; hormone use and clinical care practices.
 The Best Practices guide is currently in production; it will be published and distributed to EMA providers, as well as to select organizations nationwide.
 In addition, four large-scale EMA provider training will be provided to educate providers on the Best Practices recommendations and standard measures.
 This is the first national federally funded effort to develop a Best Practices guide for providers who serve the HIV positive transgender community.